 \subsection{Molecule Captioning}

-\textbf{Dataset and Metric} We evaluate Atomas for molecule generation using the ChEBI-20 dataset.
-Evaluation metrics include BLEU-2, BLEU-4, ROUGE-1, ROUGE-2, and ROUGE-L. We present more details in \cref{Data Details,Metrics}.
+\textbf{Set Up:} We evaluate Atomas for molecule generation using the ChEBI-20 dataset.
+Evaluation metrics include BLEU-2, BLEU-4, ROUGE-1, ROUGE-2, and ROUGE-L. We present more details in \cref{Appendix: Data Details,Metrics}.

-\textbf{Quantitative Results} \Cref{Result of Molecule captioning on the test split of ChEBI-20} shows the overall molecule captioning performance.
-It shows that Atomas outperforms all baseline methods across all evaluation metrics.
-Our Atomas-base model performs much better than the MolT5-large model, using only 35.0\% of its parameters and no initial training, demonstrating the superiority of our proposed framework.
-Furthermore, despite utilizing 1D SMILES, Atomas still achieves the best performance in the caption generation task.
-The results demonstrate the effectiveness of Atomas in modeling the interaction between SMILES and text.
+\textbf{Quantitative Results:} \Cref{Result of Molecule captioning on the test split of ChEBI-20} presents the overall molecule captioning performance.
+Atomas surpasses all baseline methods across all evaluation metrics.
+Notably, our Atomas-base model outperforms the MolT5-large model while using only 35.0\% of its parameters and requiring no initial training, highlighting the effectiveness of our proposed framework.